KelleyS1/untitledAcid/README.md

 This Max MSP patch MUST be within your search path.
 To do this, put the folder "synth_control" in Documents>Max 8>Library.

-Then open this folder(synth_control), and drag the file "setpath.maxpat" onto the Max MSP icon.
+Then open main folder and drag the file "setpath.maxpat" onto the Max MSP icon.
  - patch will open and will be either Red or Green.
  - restart Max MSP.